 - WordPress has been translated into over 70 languages.

-- More than 60% of all sites using a CMS application are driven by WordPress.
+- More than 60% of all sites using a content management system are powered by WordPress.

-- Over 37,000,000 searches are made on Google each month for terms related to WordPress.
+- Over 35 million searches are made on Google each month for terms related to WordPress.

-- WordPress currently makes available thousands of free plugins, themes, and widgets to WordPress users.
+- The WordPress repository currently makes available thousands of free WordPress plugins, themes, and widgets to WordPress users.

 WordPress started in 2003.
 It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
-It is currently the widely-used self-hosted content management system (CMS) in the world, used on millions of websites and seen by tens of millions of people every day.
+Since then, it has become the largest self-hosted CMS-based publishing platform in the world, used on millions of websites and accessed by tens of millions of people every day.

-(WordPress [hosted] monthly uniques.
+(WordPress [hosted] unique visits.
 Source: Automattic.com)

 Here are just some of the latest stats on WordPress: